iffy/generalconference/data/eng/1981-04/007-statistical-report-1980/text.md

 Converts baptized

-(This convert baptism figure is an estimate based on 1980 reports received at Church headquarers prior to conference.)
+(Thisconvert baptism figure is an estimate based on 1980 reports received at Church headquarers prior to conference.)

 221,000